Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/05/adventures-in-aws-s3-cloudfront.md

 Enter the following details:

-- Distrubution: Select the distribution from the list
+- Distribution: Select the distribution from the list
 - Event type: Choose the correct event type - it's the one you tested
-- Cache behavior: Choose from the list.
+- Cache behaviour: Choose from the list.
 This means the result is cached, just like you would cache a page or image (and therefore runs the function less often)
 - Hit **Add association**

 You can repeat this process for each distribution you want to link to the function.

-After changing associations, I recommend running an invaliation...
+After changing associations, I recommend running an invalidation...

 ## Cloudfront invalidations